hammerhorn/working/README.md

 Scripts to test these packages, and also scripts for 12-tone music

 Future plans:
-- go game to music convertor
+- go game to music converter